Paink64/HPC-AI-Resources/Personal-Computer-Simple-ML.md

 ## 📌 **What You Will Learn** 🧠💡
 ✅ What a machine learning model is
 ✅ How to prepare and clean data for ML
+✅ How to import data for ML
+✅ What is Linear Regression
 ✅ How to train a simple ML model
 ✅ How to make predictions with the model
+✅ How to visualize ML predictions
 ✅ Hands-on coding with **Google Colab** for easy Python use 🚀

 ---